Modularity of Mind

 Of the original set of nine features associated with Fodor-modules, then, Carruthers-modules retain at most only five: dissociability, domain specificity, mandatoriness, localizability, and central inaccessibility.
 Conspicuously absent from the list is informational encapsulation, the feature most central to modularity in Fodor's sense.

 A second point, related to the first, is that defenders of massive modularity have chiefly been concerned to defend the modularity of central cognition (in some suitably robust sense, not necessarily Fodor's), taking for granted that the mind is modular around the edges (in Fodor's sense, or something like it).
 Thus, the thesis at issue for theorists like Carruthers might be best understood as the conjunction of two claims: first, that input systems are modular in a strong sense (that is, the positive strand of modest modularity), and second, that central systems are modular, but in a considerably weakened sense.
-In his (suitably massive) defense of massive modularity, Carruthers focuses almost exclusively on the second of these claims, and so will we.
+In defending massive modularity, Carruthers focuses almost exclusively on the second of these claims, and so will we.